Abin Sur: Superman: Last Son of Earth

 An alternate universe version of Abin Sur appears in Superman: Last Son of Earth.
 He is shown to be indirectly responsible for a meteor crashing into Earth and wiping out all but one million human lives due to having prioritized settling a conflict between warring alien worlds in his sector.

 World's Finest

 An alternate universe version of Abin Sur appears in Elseworld's Finest: Supergirl & Batgirl.
 This version is a longtime member of the Justice Society who has visited Krypton many times and develops a bond with Supergirl.

 Absolute Universe

 An alternate universe version of Abin Sur appears in Absolute Green Lantern.
-This version is a large, four-armed alien who came to Evergreen, Nevada to induct several of its residents into the spectrum of light and combat Mogo.
+This version is a large, four-armed alien, and the name Abin Sur is a title.
+The Abin Sur arrives on Earth in the town of Evergreen, Nevada, to induct several of its residents into the spectrum of light and combat Mogo.
 Sur gives Hal Jordan the power of the Black Hand, which Jordan ultimately uses to kill him.